 Tables on websites already contain data, often in a structured way, which can be very useful to use as an extra source of data on top of your own data.
 It’s almost like ready to go data (if you know how to scrape it) which can be merged with other insightful data to create a possible synergy.

-Worldometer is a website with plenty of insightful population related information which can be used alongside any kind of information to compare, analyse or create synergy when you add the worldometer data to your own data.
+Worldometer is a website with plenty of insightful population related information which can be used alongside any kind of your own information to compare, analyse or could help create a valuable synergy .

 Worldometer is just an example, obviously there are plenty more websites that contain useful data that might add value to your specific data.